khawley/commandline_gitbook/02_commands/01_command_structure.md

 The _command_ is the name of the command to run, like `pwd`.

-The _flags_ are optional pieces to be passed to the command and are denoted by a `-` or `--`, like `-a` or `--all`.
+The _flags_ are optional pieces to be passed to the command and are denoted by a `-` or `--`, such as `-a` or `--all`.
 Each command has a preset list of flags you can use.

 The _arguments_ are optional pieces to be passed to the command, like flags, but are not preset values.
 An example is a filename, like `readme.txt`.